 - Sharon Laskowski and Shaneé Dawkins, NIST

 - Whitney Quesenbery and Dana Chisnell, Center for Civic Design

 - Kathryn Summers, University of Baltimore

 - Caitlin Rinn, University of Baltimore

 - Jaime Lee, Kathryn Locke, Emily Rhodes, and Joel Stevenson, University of Baltimore

 References and Resources

 Research on Election Usability and Accessibility

-There is a large body of research and other reference material on human factors.
+There is a large body of research and reference material on human factors.
 Some is directly related to elections, some relevant work from other fields.
-We welcome suggestions for other references to add to this list.

 NIST and EAC research projects